Midasuno

-Midasuno were a Welsh four-piece alternative rock band from South Wales.
+Midasuno are a Welsh four-piece alternative rock band from South Wales.
 The band toured the United Kingdom and recorded three singles, an EP and three albums.
 The band are the subject of the road diary "Dial M For Merthyr" by the Welsh author Rachel Trezise.

 Since splitting, Scott Andrews is now a member of Exit International while Chris Morgan formed Stay Voiceless after his subsequent band Accident Music split.
 Gavin Jessop & Matt Riste have been involved in other projects including the short lived All The Damn Vampires.

 History

 Formation and debut

 In 2000, school friends Scott Andrews, Gavin Jessop, Matt Rise, Mike Cloke, and Steven Hopkins decided to form a band, originally known as Opium (not to be confused with the Merthyr-based band of the same name).
 Mike Cloke then left the band and songs such as an Art of fear and Lacerate/Break were written during this time.
 After a name change demo was recorded at Frontline Studios, Caerphilly, South Wales which won the band the opportunity to play the UK showcase that is In the City, Manchester.

 The band's chaotic live shows created a buzz on the UK music scene, and after winning 'best unsigned act' at the 2002 Welsh Music Awards (beating off competition from bands such as Funeral for a Friend and Jarcrew), the band then planned releasing their debut single through Cardiff's indie record label, Cascade.
 The band then recorded the double A side single featuring the above-mentioned songs at Frontline, Caerphilly with Stuart Richardson (Lostprophets) and at Monnow Valley, Monmouthshire, with record producer Greg Haver.
 The strictly limited edition single was released later that year.